jupyterlab/extension-examples/basics/signals/README.md

 this._stateChanged.emit(this._count);
 ```

-Let's see how the implementations details.
+Let's look at the implementations details.

 ## A simple React Button